k1832/speedtest-logger/raspberry-pi/README.md

 The script performs three main actions:

-1.  **Runs Speed Test**: It uses `speedtest-cli` to measure download speed, upload speed, and ping, outputting the results in JSON format.
+1.  **Runs Speed Test**: It uses the `speedtest` CLI to measure download speed, upload speed, and ping, outputting the results in JSON format.
 2.  **Parses Data**: It uses `jq` to parse the JSON output and formats the key metrics into a single, comma-separated string: `timestamp,ping,download,upload`.
 3.  **Posts Data**: It sends this data string in a JSON payload to a specified Google Apps Script Web App URL using `curl`.